awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-scaling.md

 **Note**
 At this time, capacity settings only apply at the account level\.
 You can't configure per\-collection capacity limits\.

-The goal is to make sure that the maximum capacity is high enough to handle spikes in workload\.
-Based on your settings, OpenSearch Serverless automatically scales the number of OCUs for your collections to process the indexing and search workload\.
+Your goal should be to ensure that the maximum capacity is high enough to handle spikes in workload\.
+Based on your settings, OpenSearch Serverless automatically scales up the number of OCUs for your collections to process the indexing and search workload\.

 **Topics**
 + [Configuring capacity settings](#serverless-scaling-configure)